scriban/scriban/doc/runtime.md

 > Notice that when using a function with pipe calls like `{{description | string.strip }}``, the last argument passed to the `string.strip` function is the result of the previous pipe.
 > That's a reason why you will notice in all builtin functions in scriban that they usually take the most relevant parameter as a last parameter instead of the first parameter, to allow proper support for pipe calls.

-#### Automatic import from `ScriptObject`
+#### Automatic functions import from `ScriptObject`

-When inheriting from a `ScriptObject`, the inherited object will automatically import all public static and instance methods and properties from the class:
+When inheriting from a `ScriptObject`, the inherited object will automatically import all public static methods and properties from the class:

   ``` C#
   // We simply inherit from ScriptObject